 This list of issues is not intended to be exhaustive.
-The parties and the ALJ are free to raise and address any issues relevant in this docket that they deem necessary by the ALJ, or by the Commission in future orders issued in this docket.
+The parties and the ALJ are free to raise and address any issues relevant in this docket that they deem necessary, subject to any limitations imposed by the ALJ, or by the Commission in future orders issued in this docket.
 The Commission reserves the right to identify and provide to the ALJ in the future any additional issues or areas that must be addressed, as permitted under Tex.
 Gov't Code Ann. § 2003.049(e).